oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:
-- capability_name: represents the name of the capability as it appears in the Node Type definition for the substituted node.
+- capability_name: represents the name of the capability as it appears in the node type definition for the substituted node.
 - node_template_name: represents a valid name of a node template definition within the substituting service template.
 - node_template_capability_name: represents a valid name of a